Trump to visit California fire scene as death toll reaches 71

-President Donald Trump heads to Northern California on Saturday to see firsthand the grief and devastation from the deadliest U.S. wildfire in a century, as confusion continued over how many people remain unaccounted for.
+President Donald Trump heads to Northern California on Saturday to see firsthand the grief and devastation from the deadliest U.S. wildfire in a century amid confusion over how many people remain unaccounted for.

 California's outgoing and incoming governors, both Democrats and vocal critics of Trump, planned to join the president Saturday.
 Gov. Jerry Brown and Gov.-elect Gavin Newsom welcomed Trump's visit, declaring it's time "to pull together for the people of California."

 The blaze that started Nov.
-8 all but razed the town of Paradise, population 27,000, and heavily damaged the outlying communities of Magalia and Concow.
+8 largely destroyed the town of Paradise, population 27,000, and heavily damaged the nearby communities of Magalia and Concow.
 It destroyed more than 9,800 homes and at its height displaced 52,000 people.

+Trump was expected to land Saturday morning at Beale Air Force Base just north of Sacramento and said he plans to meet with Brown and Newsom and first responders.

-This patch of California, a former Gold Rush region in the Sierra Nevada foothills, is to some extent Trump country, with Trump beating Hillary Clinton in Butte County by 4 percentage points in 2016.
+This patch of California, a former Gold Rush region in the Sierra Nevada foothills, is to some extent Trump country.
+He beat Hillary Clinton by 4 percentage points in Butte County in 2016.

 But Trump has stirred resentment among survivors over comments he made two days after the disaster on Twitter, then reiterated on the eve of his visit.